Appa I Love You

 Appa I Love You is a 2024 Indian Kannada-language family drama film directed by Athrav Arya and starring Prem, Tabla Nani in the titular role, and Manvitha Kamath, Vikas and Jeevitha Vasishta.
 The film's title is named after a song in Chowka (2017).
 The film was theatrically released on 12 April 2024 and received mixed-to-negative reviews.

 Plot

 It delves into the heart-wrenching narrative of parental trust shattered by betrayal.
 This emotionally charged drama shines light on a father's unwavering faith in his son, which unfortunately leads to a harrowing journey into homelessness and despair.

+Release

+The film was released theatrically on 12 April 2024.
+Casablanca Film Factory handled the digital distribution, with the film beginning to stream on Amazon Prime Video from 27 December 2025.

 Reception

 Sujay B M from Deccan Herald rated 2 out of 5 stars and wrote that "With repackaged content and crude execution, one has little to lose by skipping the film".
 Vinay Lokesh from The Times of India rated the film two-and-a-half out of five stars and wrote that "Director Atharv Arya tackles a relevant subject, but the treatment remains mediocre.
 Tabla Nani shines in his role as Dharmanna, while Prem and Manvitha deliver commendable performances within their limited screen time".
 A Sharadhaa from Cinema Express gave the film the same rating and wrote that "Appa I Love You is a film that might prompt a few to reconsider their approach with their parents and in-laws, especially regarding adoption.
 However, the film could have benefitted from a fresh approach".
 A critic from Times Now rated the film two out of five stars and wrote that "Despite its strong message at the end, Appa I Love You emerges as a drama that struggles to retain your interest in it".